Comprehensive Facility Operation & Maintenance Manual

-Training is considered a vital element of operation & maintenance for new personnel; especially when new equipment is installed or emerging technology is being employed.
-Important to the overall facility management program, facilities personnel must be properly instructed and motivated.
+Training for new personnel is considered a vital element of operation & maintenance, especially when new equipment is installed or emerging technology is being employed.
+It's important to the overall facility management program that facilities personnel be properly instructed and motivated.
 Training courses will familiarize personnel with the procedures necessary to operate and maintain complex systems and equipment, often using the system-level O&M manual as a basis of information.
 Courses can be developed for presentation by subject-matter experts/trainers, or if specified, through computer-based training (CBT) and multimedia technologies, ideal for individual/self training in either a classroom setting or through the company intranet or over the internet.

-O&M manuals, likewise conducive for use in training, can be required as both paper and as an 'on-line' interactive electronic manual (IEM) developed using web-based and other accepted applications (html, xml, PDF, etc.).
-Training should be ongoing to keep up with technology and equipment changes in the facility.
+O&M manuals, likewise conducive for use in training, can be provided in both paper and as an 'on-line' interactive electronic manuals (IEM) developed using web-based and other accepted applications (html, xml, PDF, etc.).
+Training should be ongoing to keep pace with technology and equipment changes in the facility.

 A. Maintenance Program

-Preventive Maintenance consists of a series of maintenance requirements that provide a basis for planning, scheduling, and executing scheduled maintenance, planned versus corrective for the purpose of improving equipment life and to avoid any unplanned maintenance activity/minimize equipment breakdowns.
+Preventive Maintenance (PM) consists of a series of maintenance requirements that provide a basis for planning, scheduling, and executing scheduled maintenance, planned versus corrective for the purpose of improving equipment life and to avoid any unplanned maintenance activity/minimize equipment breakdowns.
 These can be defined through a Maintenance Plan (MP).
 PM includes adjusting, lubricating, cleaning, painting, and replacing minor components.
-Time intensive PM, such as bearing/seal replacement, would typically be scheduled/planned for regular plant or 'line' shutdown periods.
+Time intensive PM, such as bearing/seal replacement (as identified by predictive maintenance), would typically be scheduled/planned for regular plant or 'line' shutdown periods.

 Preventive Maintenance Data

-CMMS/CAFM applications typically support facility management needs associated with personnel, leasing, furniture, construction, equipment (including fleet vehicles), labor, spare parts inventory (with bar coding), PM scheduling, Work Order generation, and associated costs tracking.
-There are literally hundreds of these applications available today, which can be evaluated to identify the most appropriate.
+CMMS/CAFM applications typically support facility management needs associated with personnel, leasing, furniture, construction, equipment (including fleet vehicles), labor, spare parts inventory (with bar coding), PM scheduling, work order generation, and associated costs tracking.
 The CMMS/CAFM products should have the ability to be tailored to Owner-specific requirements.

 B. O&M Manual Layout and Contents